It’s Your Time To Play

 It was the play of making stuff for my roommate that led me out of my miserable job to working in the theater.
 And it was the play of making theater props that led me to painting full-time.

-When you choose play over push, you get your time back.
-Your energy returns.
+When you choose play over push, your energy returns.
+And you get your time back.
 Your creative projects stop feeling impossible and start feeling fun again.

 You don't have to put your joy on hold anymore.